veg/service-datamonkey/README.md

 # service-datamonkey

-This is a WIP REST service intended to drive Datamonkey3 server-side.
+This is a REST service intended to drive Datamonkey3 server-side.
 It is designed to conform to the OpenAPI specification defined at [api-datamonkey](https://github.com/d-callan/api-datamonkey) using the [go-gin-server](https://openapi-generator.tech/docs/generators/go-gin-server) generator from OpenAPI Generator.

 ## Development

 Handy helpers:

  - `make update` to pull down the OpenAPI specification from api-datamonkey and generate a GO Gin server stub from it.
- - `make build` to build just the service-datamonkey container
+ - `make build` to build just the service-datamonkey container (only needed if you want to force a rebuild)
  - `make start` to start the entire datamonkey 3 backend for dev/testing using docker compose
  - `make stop` to stop the datamonkey 3 backend containers
+ - `make start-slurm-rest` to start service-datamonkey with service-slurm in REST mode
+ - `make start-slurm-cli` to start service-datamonkey with service-slurm in CLI mode
+ - `make test-slurm-modes` to test both REST and CLI modes

 Hopefully it'll eventually have options like:
  - `make install` to manage dependencies. for now, have to manage them yourself if you mean to do anything more than run whats already been developed.
 The important ones are golang >= 1.20 and npx w openapitools/openapi-generator-cli

-**NOTE** for now you should also check out [service-slurm](https://github.com/d-callan/service-slurm) and simply `docker compose up -d` and then `docker compose down` before using this repo.
-I'll fix that eventually, but its just to get built slurm images this docker compose can use.
+**NOTE** This repository can be used with [service-slurm](https://github.com/d-callan/service-slurm) in both REST and CLI modes.
+See the [Slurm Testing](#slurm-testing) section below for details.

 The service uses environment variables for configuration.
 These can be set in a `.env` file in the root directory.
 A template `.env.example` file is provided with default values.

 ### TLDR

-For now that means if its your first time here, starting in the parent directory for this project you should do the following:
+For your first time here, starting in the parent directory for this project you should do the following:
 ```
+# Clone both repositories side by side
+git clone git@github.com:veg/service-slurm.git
-git clone git@github.com:d-callan/service-slurm.git
+git clone git@github.com:veg/service-datamonkey.git

-cd service-slurm
-docker compose up -d
-docker compose down
+# Enter service-datamonkey directory
-cd ../service-datamonkey
+cd service-datamonkey

-make build
+# Create your configuration file
 cp .env.example .env

+# Start the service in REST mode (default)
+# This will automatically build both service-datamonkey and service-slurm images if needed
+make start-slurm-rest

+# Or start in CLI mode
+# make start-slurm-cli

+# Note: If you want to force a rebuild of the service-datamonkey image, you can run:
-make start
+# make build
+# Then restart the stack with either:
+# make start-slurm-rest  # for REST mode
+# make start-slurm-cli   # for CLI mode
 ```

 ## Environment Variables